vygr/ChrysaLisp/docs/Reference/COMMANDS.md

 		-h --help: this help info.
 		-s --swap: swap sources.

-	Calculate difference between text file a and text file b.
+	Calculate patch between text file a and text file b.
 	If no second file is given it will be read from stdin.